Get It!

 A quick linear fade in and a longer exponential fade out.
 It is often desirable having short fade in time and longer fade out in order to be really responsive and give quick feedback.

-You can access the whole 16 ArtNET input universes using the following formulas:
+You can access the whole 16 ArtNET and sACN input universes using the following formulas:

 dmxin(universe, address)